 Application packets may be picked up from the WCC Office of Admissions.
-Applicants will be scrreened based on the following criteria:
+Applicants will be screened based on the following criteria:

-- 1. Complete and submit an application for Admission to the Dental Assisting program - 2.
-Date of application to the program - 3.
-Washtenaw county residency - 4.
+- 1. Complete and submit an application for Admission to the Dental Assisting program; - 2.
+Date of application to the program; - 3.
+Washtenaw county residency; - 4.
 Remaining applicants will be placed on a wait list, and be issued a priority number.
-Admission to future programs will be based on the priority number received
+Admission to future programs will be based on the priority number received.

 - 1. Applicants must possess a valid high school diploma or G.E.D. - It is strongly recommended that applicants also complete the following high school courses or equivalent WCC courses with a grade of "C" or better: - one year of high school biology or BIO 101 (Concepts of Biology) - one semester of high school keyboarding or BOS 030 or equivalent course - 3.
 If an applicant is not a graduate of a high school in which English is the primary language of instruction, competency in verbal and written English must be demonstrated by achieving an average score of 80%, with scores of not less that 75% on all sections of an English proficiency examination administered by either the University of Michigan English Language Institute (Michigan English Language Assessment Battery, including an oral interview score of three or higher), or the Michigan State University English Language Clinic.
-All of the following must be included in the assessment examination: - reading comprehension - · speaking skills - listening skills - the ability to write clearly, using complete sentences with correct spelling, punctuation, and word usage.
+All of the following must be included in the assessment examination: - · reading comprehension - · speaking skills - · listening skills - the ability to write clearly, using complete sentences with correct spelling, punctuation, and word usage.

-4. Admission to the Dental Assisting Program is contingent upon students declaring that they have +specific physical and cognitive abilities.
+4. Admission to the Dental Assisting Program is contingent upon students declaring that they have specific physical and cognitive abilities.
 These requirements are detailed in the Dental Assisting Program admissions packet, which can be obtained from the Admissions Office.
 WCC reserves the right to request that students successfully demonstrate the specific cognitive and physical abilities related to the Dental Assisting program.

 - 1. Program courses are sequential and complemented with appropriate support courses.
-All courses must be completed with a grade of "C" or better in order to graduate from this program. - Students must successfully complete a keyboarding or computer course equivalent to BOS 030 (Keyboarding) prior to enrolling in DEN 212 (Dental Practice Management). - 3.
+All courses must be completed with a grade of "C" or better in order to graduate from this program. - 2.
+Students must successfully complete a keyboarding or computer course equivalent to BOS 030 (Keyboarding) prior to enrolling in DEN 212 (Dental Practice Management). - 3.
 A current CPR card is required prior to enrolling in DEN 130 A.

 Course Number Course Title Credit Hours

-First Semeste •
+First Semest er ·

-DEN 102 Infection Control
+DEN 102 Infection Control 1

-DEN 106 Biomedical Science for Dental Assisting
+DEN 106 Biomedical Science for Dental Assisting 2

-DEN 107 Oral Anatomy 2
+DEN 107 Oral Anatomy

-DEN 108 Principles of Dental Radiography 1
+DEN 108 Principles of Dental Radiography

-DEN 110 Basic Clinical Dental Assisting
+DEN 110 Basic Clinical Dental Assisting 4

-DEN 112 Dental Materials
+DEN 112 Dental Materials 4

 Elective Restricted Elective 3-4

 17-18

-Second Seme ester
+Second Sem

 DEN 120 Oral Diagnosis Theory 1

-DEN 127 Dental Nutrition
+DEN 127 Dental Nutrition 2

-DEN 128 Radiography Practicum
+DEN 128 Radiography Practicum 1

-DEN 129 Clinical Dental Science
+DEN 129 Clinical Dental Science 2

-DEN 130A Oral Diagnosis Practicum I 1⁄2
+DEN 130A Oral Diagnosis Practicum I

-DEN 130B Oral Diagnosis Practicum II 1⁄2
+DEN 130B Oral Diagnosis Practicum II

 DEN 131 Principles of Dental Specialties 4

-PSY 095 Psychology of Patient Management

-12
+.
+11

-Third Semest
+Third Semes

-DEN 202 Advanced Clinical Practice 3
+DEN 202 Advanced Clinical Practice

 DEN 204 Advanced Functions

-DEN 212 Dental Practice Management
+DEN 212 Dental Practice Management 3

 9

-J
+Total credit l nours for program: 37

+Restricted El ectives

+COM 101 Fundamentals of Speaking 3

+COM 102 Interpersonal Communication 3

+ENG 091 Writing Fundamentals 4

+ENG 100 Communication Skills 4

+ENG 107 Technical Communications 3

+ENG 111 Composition I

+ENG 122 Composition II 3

+•